 As medicine continues to advance and we are living longer, quality of life remains a high priority.
 Age can also bring with it some real weight struggles, like the stubborn middle-age spread and what feels like a sluggish metabolism.
 Meeting nutritional needs as you age may require an adjustment in lifestyle, including what you eat and how you exercise.
-Here are some things to keep in mind as you get closer to the golden years:
+Here are some things to keep in mind as you approach menopause:

 1. Eat light, frequent meals.
 Eating often throughout the day promotes energy, reduces fatigue and improves mood.
 Keeping meals small and blood-sugar levels stable by eating consistently may also reduce the risk of overeating.
 As you age, your GI tract slows down, making it harder to eat big meals without feeling uncomfortable.
 Small meals help your body absorb nutrients, too, because they are less taxing to digest.